-Free IP Sniffer PRTG
+Free IP Sniffer with PRTG

-PRTG makes sniffing IP addresses easy
+PRTG makes sniffing IP addresses as easy as it gets

 Single IP sniffers vs. all-in-one network monitoring tools